diviyabe2008-ece/2B-Circular-Convolution-using-DFT/README.md

 Thus, the circular convolution of the two given sequences were performed and its result was verified.
 ## RESULT:
 Thus, the circular convolution of the two given sequences were performed and its result was verified.
-## RESULT:
-Thus, the circular convolution of the two given sequences were performed and its result was verified.